 Thank you, Lord, from the bottom of my heart.

 Jesus, why did you create me?
 For Heaven, of course!
 Nothing less!
 Without consulting me, you fashioned me; was it for suffering or for disaster?
 Certainly not!
 You are God, what you do must be for good.
 It cannot be otherwise.

 Thank you for creating me and redeeming me from my sins, keeping the door open for me to live in eternal happiness.
 Thank you for directing me back onto the right path every step of the way.

 Jesus, with the help of your grace, I resolve not to sin against you anymore.
-I resolve to live in simplicity and humility, with complete trust in your unsurpassing kindness towards me.
+I resolve to live in simplicity and absolute trust in your unparalleled kindness towards me.

 Yes, it is good to pray with family and friends and parishioners, or in prayer groups, or at charismatic meetings and conferences… It can be very fruitful, and often a lot of fun, especially when accompanied by instrumental music and the raising of hands.
 Still, sometimes, do as Jesus did: pray alone in secret!